 You must go to the Waukesha County Circuit Court, 515 W. Moreland Blvd, Waukesha, WI 53188, the listed date and time of your citation.
 You can contact the District Attorney directly at (262) 548-7076.

+The village maintains two ice rinks from late December - February, depending on weather conditions.
+Due to weather and rink conditions, it is recommended that you visit the rink or call the Village Parks Department at (262) 532-4200 to check ice conditions or closures.
 The rinks are located in Riverside Park and Willowood Park.
 There are no warming devices at the rinks and outdoor lighting is limited.
 Evening skating is not recommended.
 Hockey is allowed on the east half of the Riverside Park rink.
-Village Parks

 Always dial 9-1-1 for emergencies.
 Emergency calls are to report a fire, a crime in-progress, a breathing problem, a poisoning, a major accident, a drowning, a stabbing or shooting, or any life-threatening situation.

 Non-Emergency calls are made to report a minor accident, barking dogs, a burglarized property, a theft, power outages during a storm, someone selling drugs, loud parties, weather or road conditions, and runaways.
 These cases call (262)446-5070.